 - Get beautiful views of Mahabaleshwar and the Koyna river from the summit.

 - Water sources: None.
 Carry at least 2-3 litres of water

 Once you reach Hatlot village, cross a small bridge, after which the trek route begins.
-The trek does not have an established cobbled route, but is a narrow path initially besides small houses, and later through the woods.
-Please make sure whenever you face any point where the road is split in two, always choose left route.
+The trek does not have an established cobbled route but is a narrow path initially besides small houses, and later through the woods.
+Please make sure whenever you face any point where the road is split in two, always choose the left route.

 Once you leave the village behind, the trek begins with a much-needed forest trail.
 The route through this trail is straight.
 One needs to keep walking over one ridge of the fort’s structure.

 The route rarely has any forks.
-However, you need to keep in mind, the fort pinnacle always needs to be on your right while climbing.
+However, you need to keep in mind, that the fort pinnacle always needs to be on your right while climbing.

 After about an hour’s climb, you pass through a small region, where there isn’t any tree cover.
 You can see a wide stretch of Karvi plants on your right.
 Karvi is a plant known as trekker’s friend and also an indicator of altitude.

 As you approach closer to the top, take a left to enter a clearing/open grassland.
 A walk through this lasts for about 10-15mins.
 The route is marked with white arrows, keep your right to again enter in a forest patch.

 After a 15 minute walk, you come across a big ficus family tree.
 Spend some time here to observe and feel the silence around the place.